Tuesday, December 29, 2009

 Armed with all this, I could write the following to move to two column mode if the browser Window has less than 1000px (view source on this page to see this code).
 Notice how I changed the margins to accommodate less space required on the right of main-wrap1 in two column mode.

-@media only screen and (max-width: 1000px) {
+@media only screen and (max-width: 1000px) {This comes below the above for 600-1000 (Note the overlap):

 .sidebar-wrap-left {